2218 S 14th St

 I have more questions.
 Who do I ask?

-For additional information, please contact Lisa Merchant, Ed Morrell, Leslie Morrell or any Kicks for Kids board member.
+For additional information, please contact Marsha Hamilton, Ed Morrell, Leslie Morrell or any Kicks for Kids board member.
 A copy of Kicks for Kids bylaws, policies and procedures, and budget are available at the Front Desk at Team Chip Tae Kwon Do Center in Abilene.

 Parents, fill out and submit the Parent Application.